nataliavelez/CBMM-Fishermen/README.md

 # Fishermen Game
 Natalia Vélez, Kelsey Allen

 This git repository contains all files and code for the multi-player, in-person fisherman game, created for the CBMM 2016 Summer School.

+This is an extension of Kelsey Allen's one-shot fisherman game; you can read more about the original experiment [here](http://www.academia.edu/download/38238919/Go_fishing_Responsibility_judgments_when_cooperation_breaks_down__Allen_et_al.__2015.pdf).

 ## Highlights: